FEND16/git-assigment-fend16/yoko_andrae/yoko_andrae_busfare.md

       move to next loop

-      WHILE Bus fare is (less than 200 and more than 100) Charge 100 as many time as possible
+      WHILE Bus fare is less than 200 & more than 100 Charge 100 as many time as possible
           Subtract 100 from balance after every charge Add 1 to the total number of Transactions after every charge

       END WHILE
+      //Charging loops end

   END WHILE
 ```